Filirom1/fluent-bit-out-syslog/README.md

-# output syslog for fluent-bit
+# Output Syslog Plugin for Fluent-Bit

 Work In Progress: do not use yet

 ## Options

-*Network:* If network is empty (default), it will connect to the local syslog server.
+**Network:** If network is empty (default), it will connect to the local syslog server.
 Otherwise tcp and udp is supported.

-*Address:* Remote syslog address.
+**Address:** Remote syslog address.
 Format: IP:PORT or HOSTNAME:PORT.
-Only use if network is not empty *Severity:* Syslog severity as defined by RFC 3164:
+Only use if network is not empty

+**Severity:** Syslog severity as defined by RFC 3164:
 * emerg
 * alert
 * crit